John Bramwell: Solo discography

 In 2013 Bramwell contributed leading vocals for song "Measurement of Moving On" on Felix White's (The Maccabees) solo EP release titled Cosmo.

 On 25 January 2014, John Bramwell released Live at The Trades – a live album available only at live shows.
 The recording consists of material recorded during Bramwell's concert at the Hebden Bridge Trades Club in June 2013.

 In November 2016, a limited edition of signed CD single "Times Arrow" was sold at Bramwell's solo live shows, with its profits directed to Macmillan Cancer Support.

-Bramwell pre-released his debut full-length debut solo album entitled Leave Alone the Empty Spaces together with live album Live 2016 on 10 November 2017.
+Bramwell pre-released his debut full-length debut solo album titled Leave Alone the Empty Spaces together with live album Live 2016 on 10 November 2017.

-The next album, called The Light Fantastic, is planned for release in 2020.
-On 27 September 2019 the single "I Am The Sky" with a video starring Ben Crompton and the Newcastle dance company Ballet Lorent was released.
+On 27 September 2019 the single "I Am the Sky" with a video starring Ben Crompton and the Newcastle dance company Ballet Lorent was released.
 The release was paired with a competition for fans.

+The next album, called The Light Fantastic, was released on 23 February 2024.
+It peaked at 39 in the UK album chart a week later.